SnorlaxPapa/gpt2-triton/triton_ops/softmax/README.md

 - Triton matches/outperforms Torch's forward softmax function in terms of effective bandwidth for most N values within the constraints of my benchmark.
 - Both implementations plateau around 350 GB/s, suggesting that the kernel has saturated its achievable performance for this particular workload.
 - Rapid increase in GB/s for small sizes of N, likely attributed to under-utilization, scheduling costs and overall kernel launch overhead when N is small.
 - Within the constraints of this benchmark, Triton significantly outperforms Torch for the softmax backward pass.
+Honestly I'm not quite sure why I'll take a look at the torch internals when I have time and come back with updates.

 <br>